rodrimx/Ph-Level-Indicator/README.md

     console.log ("Neutral")
 }

-//Output should be either acidic, basic, or neutral depending on the value given to the ph level at the start of the code.
+//Output should be either acidic, basic, or neutral, depending on the value given to the ph level at the start of the code.